cliveholloway/herbert/README.md

 ## Introduction

-I have an ongoing personal project to study and publish information about my Great, Great Uncle based on his Journals.
+I have an ongoing personal project to study and publish details about my Great, Great Uncle's life based on his Journals.
 I am slowly building things out into a web site:

 https://HerbertHolloway.org